JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 [^easya]: _See, e.g.,_ various developer discussions about the relative ease of deploying a new pool with a custom stableswap bonding curve or multi-asset pool composition for "diversification."
 Might these capital allocation quandaries necessarily exist in the market, solvable chiefly and simply by proper native balances incorporated into a higher optimized system?
 Perhaps the capable core developers and ecosystem participants could trivially implement new curves as needed but not satisfied by passive sell offers, should sufficient aid emerge.

-[^bug-20]: _See_ _infra_ note XYZ [^maths] _quo videtur_ we are all in agreement.
+[^bug-20]: _See_ _infra_ note 28 _quo videtur_ we are all in agreement.
 But I do not think the most basic of core infrastructure should require scores of bug bounties to attain modest credibility.
 Maybe the community's safety approach showcased in the [Soroban update delay](https://youtu.be/rbjFjda3_UI?t=7080) can be our guiding light to "take a minute, do things slow, do them steady, do them the right way from the onset, and fix the bug." 🐛

 While we in the DRS community appreciate that there will be bugs in any computer systems, we'd prefer our funds not be at risk in flash crashes perpetuated by complex trading infrastructure. 🫤 Would it be best to strictly apply an unwavering software mindset to something [as important](https://stellar.expert/blog/tiny-things-matter-or-detective-novel-featuring-stellar-dex) as markets?
 Or might we conceivably best serve the plausible needs of our expanding ecosystem through a [feasible uniform front](imgs/comments/collective-network-benefit.png)?[^groups]